waleung1231/recipes-rating-classifier/README.md

 ## Introduction
 Our dataset is focused on recipes.
 Based on this data, we want to answer the question: What factors determine if a recipe is given a high rating?
 We want to answer this question so that when we search online recipe sites we can look at small details and determine if a recipe is good to follow.

+The first dataset we were given was 'recipes', which has 83782 rows and 12 columns.
+## The recipes DataFrame
+<iframe
+  src="assets/recipes.html"
+  width="1200"
+  height="600"
+  frameborder="0"
+></iframe>

+The other dataset we were given was 'interactions', which has 731927 rows and 5 columns.
+## The interactions DataFrame
+<iframe
+  src="assets/interactions"
+  width="1200"
+  height="600"
+  frameborder="0"
+></iframe>

-The recipes dataset contains 234429 rows and the columns 'name', 'id', 'minutes', 'contributor_id', 'submitted', 'tags', 'nutrition', 'n_steps', 'steps', 'description', 'ingredients', 'n_ingredients', 'user_id', 'date', 'rating', and 'review'.
+We merged these two datasets to get the 'recipes_and_interactions' dataframe.
+It contains 234429 rows and the columns 'name', 'id', 'minutes', 'contributor_id', 'submitted', 'tags', 'nutrition', 'n_steps', 'steps', 'description', 'ingredients', 'n_ingredients', 'user_id', 'date', 'rating', and 'review'.
 Of these columns, we are most interested in 'tags', 'n_steps', 'steps', 'n_ingredients', and 'rating'.
 See the table below for a detailed description of each column.
 ![Our dataset columns and descriptions](assets/column_explanations.png)

 ### Data Cleaning and Exploratory Data Analysis